cpeditor/cpeditor/CONTRIBUTING.md

 **First time to Qt?** You have to install Qt>=5.12 and CMake>=3.5 first.
 Linux users may install them using the package manager on your system.
 Windows users may download Qt [here](https://www.qt.io/offline-installers) and it's recommended to use [Visual Studio](https://visualstudio.microsoft.com/) and install the CMake plugin.
 Read the [build from source](README.md#build-from-source) section to learn how to build.
 Read the [Qt docs](https://doc.qt.io/) on how to use Qt built-in widgets, how to design the UI and how to use the [signals and slots](https://doc.qt.io/qt-5/signalsandslots.html).
 Usually, you don't need anything from the std namespace, for example, use `QString` instead of `std::string`.

 **Don't know where to start?** You can start by looking through the [issues](https://github.com/coder3101/cp-editor/issues) and find one you are interested in.
+The [good first issues](https://github.com/coder3101/cp-editor/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) may be suitable for you.
 Ask in the [Telegram group](https://t.me/cpeditor) or under the issues if you have any questions.

 ## Before Writing Codes